esp/esp-js/ReadMe.md

 ## Injection factories

-Sometimes you want your object to receive a factory that can create other objects.
+Sometimes you want your object to receive a factory that when called will return the dependency in question.

 ```javascript
 class Item {